Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges

-Figure~\ref{fig:spectrum} shows the resulting spectra for \texttt{Event types} and for the two standard \texttt{HAP} analyses, \texttt{Mono} and \texttt{Stereo}, compared to the best-fitted model obtained in~\cite{HessCrab}.
-A good agreement is found between the spectra, with residuals to the~\cite{HessCrab} model not exceeding $\pm 10\%$ for the relevant energy ranges, which is within the expected $20\%$ systematic uncertainty range for the flux~\citep{HessCrab2006,HESS:2012bek,Zaborov:2016jub}.
-The many improvements of the analysis proposed in this work can be clearly observed.
-Most importantly, a single analysis is able to exploit the whole energy range of H.E.S.S., in contrast to \texttt{Mono} and \texttt{Stereo}, which present reduced coverage.
-On top of that, a much finer spectral reconstruction is obtained, with reduced statistical uncertainties in the model parameters (as seen in the width of the shaded bands).
+Figure~\ref{fig:spectrum} shows the resulting spectra for \texttt{Event types} and for the two standard \texttt{HAP} analyses, \texttt{Mono} and \texttt{Stereo}, compared to the best-fit model obtained in~\cite{HessCrab}.
+The spectra agree well, and residuals to the~\cite{HessCrab} model do not exceed $\pm 10\%$ for the relevant energy ranges, which is within the expected $20\%$ systematic uncertainty range for the flux~\citep{HessCrab2006,HESS:2012bek,Zaborov:2016jub}.
+The many improvements of the analysis we propose here are clearly observed.
+Most importantly, a single analysis is able to exploit the whole energy range of H.E.S.S., in contrast to \texttt{Mono} and \texttt{Stereo}, which present a reduced coverage.
+Furthermore, a much finer spectral reconstruction is obtained, with reduced statistical uncertainties in the model parameters (as seen in the width of the shaded bands).
 More robustness is also achieved.
-For \texttt{Mono}, the CT5 reconstruction gets strongly biased for $E \gtrsim 2 \, \rm{TeV}$ due to saturation of the camera pixels, leading to artefacts in the energy spectrum.
-For \texttt{Stereo}, the low-energy end of the spectrum shows deviations to the expected spectrum.
-Due to the forward-folding method, the whole energy range is affected, and this leads to a significantly larger curvature in the final spectrum.
-Finally, for \texttt{Event types}, a significantly reduced energy threshold (from $\sim 230 \, \rm{GeV}$ to $\sim 130 \, \rm{GeV}$, with two extra energy bins) is also obtained due to the extra improvements in the monoscopic configurations.
+For \texttt{Mono}, the CT5 reconstruction becomes strongly biased for $E \gtrsim 2 \, \rm{TeV}$ because the camera pixels saturate, leading to artifacts in the energy spectrum.
+For \texttt{Stereo}, the low-energy end of the spectrum deviates from the expected spectrum.
+The whole energy range is affected by the forward-folding method, and this leads to a significantly stronger curvature in the final spectrum.
+Finally, for \texttt{Event types}, a significantly reduced energy threshold (from $\sim 230 \, \rm{GeV}$ to $\sim 130 \, \rm{GeV}$, with two additional energy bins) is also obtained through the additional improvements in the monoscopic configurations.